Welcome to those of you reading Power, Passion and Beauty - Special Edition eBook 2013.

 Apr 23 Xavier University Cincinnati, OH.
 Allman Brothers cancel, Spirit fills in

 Apr 24 Town Cinema Theatre Bloomington, IN.
-Caroline Petton and the Screaming Gypsy Band support
+Caroline Peyton and the Screaming Gypsy Bandits support

 Apr 25 The Ritz Theatre Indianapolis, IN